310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
-Hmm, how about cotton candy?
+Hmm, how 'bout cotton candy?
 We wouldn’t need to use fire, and we can make it without knowing how to cook, right?
 {% endbubble %}

 {% bubble Chiaki %}